txpipe/oura/book/src/sinks/aws_lambda.md

 ## AWS Credentials

 The sink needs valid AWS credentials to interact with the cloud service.
-The mayority of the SDKs and libraries that interact with AWS follow the same approach to access these credentials from a chain of possible providers:
+The majority of the SDKs and libraries that interact with AWS follow the same approach to access these credentials from a chain of possible providers:

 - Credentials stored as the environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 - A Web Identity Token credentials from the environment or container (including EKS)